-6.1.13 Data Privacy Impact Assessment (DPIA)
+Data Protection Impact Assessment (DPIA)

 A DPIA is a process mandatory under the GDPR/Data Protection 2018 legislation when considering changes to or introducing processing of high risk identifiable data, which helps assess the privacy risks to individuals in the collection, use and disclosure of information.
-DPIAs help identify privacy risks, foresee problems and bring forward solutions and ensure compliance with the Data Protection Act (refer to Appendix (a) for more information).
+DPIAs help identify privacy risks, foresee problems and bring forward solutions and ensure compliance with the Data Protection Act.

-This document must be completed for any new / or change in service which pertains to utilise person identifiable information and submitted to the Information Governance & Security Group (IGSG) for approval.
+This document must be completed for any new / or change in service which pertains to utilise person identifiable information and submitted to the Information Governance Team for review and approval, including to the Information & Security Group (IGSG), as required.